Suns snap Knicks’ nine-game win streak with 118-110 victory

-NEW YORK (AP) — Devin Booker scored 33 points and the Phoenix Suns capped a grueling road trip with a 118-110 victory Monday night that snapped the New York Knicks’ nine-game winning streak.
+Booker scored 33 points and Phoenix capped its trip with a 118-110 victory Monday night that snapped the New York Knicks’ nine-game winning streak.

-Chris Paul scored the final seven Phoenix points as the Suns held on to finish 3-2 on their trip that included visits to the top four teams in the Eastern Conference.
-Beaten a day earlier by Brooklyn, they fell behind by 15 quickly in this one before gaining control in the fourth quarter.
+Paul scored the final seven Phoenix points as the Suns held on to finish 3-2 on their trip that included visits to the top four teams in the Eastern Conference.

+Beaten a day earlier by Brooklyn, they fell down by 15 quickly inside Madison Square Garden but refused to stay down.

+“Everybody was messing with the young guys before the game like, this ain’t just a regular game,” Paul said.
+“With the way that team’s playing over there, this was a fun game.”

 Mikal Bridges added 21 points, Paul had 20 and Cameron Johnson hit three 3-pointers in the final period after the game was tied at 87 through three.

-But even after going ahead by nine with 2:53 to play, the Suns couldn’t finish it off until Paul hit a couple jumpers and then a 3-pointer with 14.55 seconds remaining to close out the win.
+But even after going ahead by nine with 2:53 to play, the Suns couldn’t finish it off until Paul hit a couple jumpers — the second to barely beat the shot clock — and then a 3-pointer with 14.5 seconds remaining to close out the win.

 Derrick Rose had 22 points, six rebounds and six assists for the Knicks, who were on their longest winning streak since a 13-game run late in the 2012-13 season.
 Julius Randle scored 18 points but was off his form from most of the streak, shooting just 6 for 17 with six rebounds and four assists.